Lord Percy: The fashion today is towards the tiny.

 - Eureka: Sheriff Jack Carter is by no means stupid, but being of average intelligence in a town of the country's brightest scientific minds often puts him into the ditz role by default since he doesn't understand their Mad Scientist projects.

-- Friends: Rachel's sister Amy, who notably thinks Phoebe's name is Emma.
+- Rachel's sister Amy, who notably thinks Phoebe's name is Emma.
 When Phoebe keeps trying to correct her, she doesn't at all get the hint and instead thinks she's making a "funny noise."

 - Brittany (pictured at top) is one of these, with a little Dumb Blonde thrown in for good measure.
 Recipes are confusing and a ballad is a male duck.